sstelfox/stelfox.net/content/_index.md

+---
+template: home.html
+---

 This is the digital home of Sam Stelfox, a systems specialist with a focus on security and automation.
-I keep my [thoughts][1] on various things as they come up in my blog posts as well as [publish notes][2] on tasks, service configuration, systems, and hobbies.
+I keep my [thoughts](@/blog/_index.md) on various things as they come up in my blog posts as well as [publish notes](@/notes/_index.md) on tasks, service configuration, systems, and hobbies.

-[1]: /blog/
-[2]: /notes/